zikula-modules/Scribite/docs/en/installationAndUsage.markdown

 Scribite Settings
 -----------------

-You can choose the editor you wish to use in the module settings.
+Choose the editor you wish to use for all modules in the module settings.

-For advanced users, you can also specify a string of values which will be passed to the template for use in rendering the template.

 Editor Settings